 (b) Members shall serve overlapping terms of three years.
 Initially, two members shall be appointed to one-year terms, two members shall be appointed to two-year terms, and three members shall be appointed to full three-year terms.
 After the initial appointments, all appointments shall be made for three years.
-A member of the historic preservation board shall be eligible for reappointment.
-Members of the historic preservation board shall serve without compensation, but shall be reimbursed for necessary expenses incurred in the performance of their official duties, as shall be determined and approved by the Board of County Commissioners.
-Prior to the expiration of his term, a member of the historic preservation board fails to attend three consecutive meetings, or four meetings in any one calendar year, the chairman shall certify such fact to the Board of County Commissioners.
-Upon such certification, that member shall be deemed to have been removed from the historic preservation board and the Board of County Commissioners shall certify appointment.
+A member of the historic preservation board shall serve without compensation, but shall be reimbursed for necessary expenses incurred in the performance of their official duties, as shall be determined and approved by the Board of County Commissioners.
+Prior to the expiration of his term, a member of the historic preservation board may be removed from office only by a three fifths vote of the entire membership of the Board of County Commissioners.
+If, however, a member of the historic preservation board fails to attend three consecutive meetings, or four meetings in any one calendar year, the chairman shall certify such fact to the Board of County Commissioners.
+Upon such certification, that member shall be deemed to have been removed from the historic preservation board and the Board of County Commissioners shall fill the vacancy by appointment.